huaminghuangtw/Evergreen-Notes/Permanent-Notes/first-principle thinking.md

 ---
 created: 2024-11-18T09:18:12
-modified: 2025-07-02T12:40:23
+modified: 2025-07-05T12:23:07
 ---

 > _“There comes a point where we need to stop just pulling people out of the river.
 We need to go upstream and find out why they're falling in.” — Desmond Tutu_

+> _“The person who grasps principles can successfully select their own methods.
+The person who tries methods, ignoring principles, is sure to have trouble.” — Harrington Emerson_

 ---

 Thinking (and reasoning) from the first principles (第一性原理) is a fancy way of saying “think like a scientist.”

+---

-A first principle is a basic assumption that cannot be deduced any further by breaking down to the smallest possible elements
+A first principle is a basic assumption that cannot be deduced any further by breaking down to the smallest possible elements.

+---

 Optimize the function.
 Ignore the form.

-釐清事物的本質 (觀察 → 洞察)
+---

+釐清事物的本質（觀察 → 洞察）

+---

-Fundamental Truth
+Fundamental Truth（底層邏輯）

-底層邏輯
+---

-Principles Outlive Tactics
+# Principles Outlive Tactics

 * Principles
 	* Why?